Divorce in New Jersey (2026)

 Waiting Period

 New Jersey does not impose a separate mandatory waiting period after filing.
-However, the 18-month irreconcilable differences period must have elapsed before you can file on no-fault grounds.
+However, the six-month irreconcilable differences period must have elapsed before you can file on no-fault grounds.
 In practice, contested cases often take 12 to 18 months to resolve, while uncontested divorces can be finalized more quickly once the complaint is filed.

 Property Division: Equitable Distribution